Summer motorcycle gloves have a tough job on their hands (pardon the pun).

 The most expensive motorcycle gloves

-Whether they’re worth £400 is down to you.
+They are well made but whether they’re worth £300 is down to you.

 If you want to wear the same gloves as MotoGP legend Valentino Rossi then check out these Dainese Full Metal 6 Replica gloves.
 As you can expect from Dainese, they’re quality gloves and packed with features.
 Put it this way, if they’re good enough for Valentino…